flybywiresim/docs/docs/beginner-guide/takeoff-climb-cruise.md

 I will do this as the very last step -->

 ### 1. Lineup
-**Situation:**<br/>
+**Situation:**

-ATC (Ground or Tower)  has instructed us to hold at a runway holding point and wait until we are cleared to "line up" or "take off".<br/>
+- ATC (Ground or Tower)  has instructed us to hold at a runway holding point and wait until we are cleared to "line up" or "take off".<br/>
-Aircraft is still in TAXI state (see previous chapters) and parking brakes are set.
+- Aircraft is still in TAXI state (see previous chapters) and parking brakes are set.

 ![Holding at runway holding point](../assets/takeoff-climb-cruise/Holding.png "Aircraft holding at runway holding point")